Witnessing the Faith |

 any individual soul will enter the Kingdom of Heaven or whether that soul

-will, by its own actions, condemn itself to
+has, by its own actions, condemned itself to

 Hell.